me11203sci/Database-Application-For-Tunes-Webscraper/README.md

 The genre list is a text file that contains a list of genres to query (one genre per return sperated line), from which the discographies of the top 50 artists will be compiled.

-As a final note, while the script is running the project directory should look something like following:.
+As a final note, while the script is running the project directory should look something like following:

 ```
 .